betterscientificsoftware/bssw.io/Articles/Blog/2020-05-lazy-approach.md

 Lots of fancy features may look attractive, but we rarely use all of them.

-### Scientist software developers tend to extremes
+### Scientific software developers tend to extremes

 A common obstacle in the development of scientific software is that it is typically carried out by researchers doubling as software